mlcommons/algorithmic-efficiency/SUBMISSION_PROCESS_RULES.md

 The prize money for "*Best Performance*" in a ruleset is $20,000 each.
 The winner of the "*Jury Award*" will be awarded $10,000.
 We reserve the right to split the prize money and distribute it among multiple submissions.

+If a submission is ineligible to win prize money it can still win an award.
+The prize money will then go to the highest-ranking eligible submission.

 ### Awards committee

 The awards committee will be responsible for awarding prize money to submissions.
-Members of the awards committee can suggest submissions to be considered for the awards.
-The committee will vote on the winning submissions, the submission with the most votes in each respective category wins the awards, and if eligible, the prize money.
+The committee will try to reach a consensus on how to award prize money and settle disagreements by majority vote, if necessary.

 **TODO Who is on the Awards committee?**